zygmuntszpak/guaranteed-ellipse-fitting-with-a-confidence-region-and-an-uncertainty-measure/Guaranteed Ellipse Fitting with a Confidence Region/readme.txt

 This will run the guaranteed ellipse fit and the direct ellipse fit on synthetic data and produce a graph comparing the two methods.

-Additional examples are provided in the Inteferometer Data Examples folder.
-Running the examples in that folder will also produce tables showing the geometric parameters, the geometric covariance matrix and the algebraic covariance matrix.

 KNOWN ISSUES